LOCAL AND WORLD MISSIONS“And then he told them, “Go into all the world and preach the Good News to everyone.” (Matthew 28:19-20)

 Oasis of Hollywood

 Oasis of Hollywood’s mission is to build mentoring relationships to support healthy development spiritually, academically, emotionally, and in life skills.
-The Oasis, a safe and positive alternative environment offers a variety of programs where inner city youth are encouraged and equipped to meet their goals and dreams and directed away from destructive lifestyles such as gangs and drugs.
+The Oasis is a safe and positive alternative environment offers a variety of programs where inner city youth are encouraged and equipped to meet their goals and dreams and directed away from destructive lifestyles such as gangs and drugs.

 Lauren started the TLC English Center in Chiang Mai, Thailand, in June 2009.
 TLC has had over 600 students with many making decisions to follow Jesus.
 Currently, Lauren directs Take5 Thailand, an initiative that enables church planting teams to reach university students through English teaching centers.
 Lauren and her team plan to open two new churches in 2014 and 2015, and will open several future locations as funds and teams are available.